iAdramelk/blog/content/blog/2019-04-18-april-19-dvc-heartbeat.md

 <external-link
 href="https://hackernoon.com/interview-with-kaggle-grandmaster-senior-cv-engineer-at-lyft-dr-vladimir-i-iglovikov-9938e1fc7c"
-title='Interview with Kaggle Grandmaster, Senior Computer Vision Engineer at Lyft: Dr. Vladimir I. Iglovikov' description="Part 24 of The series where I interview my heroes." link='hackernoon.com' image='/uploads/images/2019-04-18/interview-with-kaggle-grandmaster.jpeg' />
+title="Interview with Kaggle Grandmaster, Senior Computer Vision Engineer at Lyft: Dr. Vladimir I. Iglovikov" description="Part 24 of The series where I interview my heroes." link="hackernoon.com" image="/uploads/images/2019-04-18/interview-with-kaggle-grandmaster.jpeg" />

 > There is no way you will become Kaggle Master and not learn how to approach
 > anew, the unknown problem in a fast hacking way with a very high number of